JaKooLit/Ubuntu-Hyprland/README.md

 - Do not run this installer as sudo or as root
 - This Installer requires a user with a priviledge to install packages
-- This is only 25.10 Questing Quokka and above.
+- This is only 26.04 Resolute Raccoon and above.
 Check [`MAIN BRANCH`](https://github.com/JaKooLit/Ubuntu-Hyprland/tree/main) for other Ubuntu Versions

 ### Gallery and Videos